OWASP/CheatSheetSeries/cheatsheets/Nodejs_Security_Cheat_Sheet.md

 ```

 The top-level `helmet` function is a wrapper around 14 smaller middlewares.
-Bellow is a list of HTTP security headers covered by `helmet` middlewares :
+Bellow is a list of HTTP security headers covered by `helmet` middlewares:

 - **[Strict-Transport-Security](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security)**: [HTTP Strict Transport Security (HSTS)](https://cheatsheetseries.owasp.org/cheatsheets/HTTP_Strict_Transport_Security_Cheat_Sheet.html) dictates browsers that the application can only be accessed via HTTPS connections.
 In order to use it in your application, add the following codes: